 Graduate jobs in Human Resources

-As most businesses need to hire new employees and develop and look after their existing employees, HR and recruitment professionals can find themselves working in a variety of industries.
-You could get a job with a manufacturing company, a retailer, the NHS, a charity or a bank, to name a few.
+If you want a career in HR, the good news is that you can find graduate jobs in a variety of industries.
+This is because every business needs to hire new employees and develop and look after its existing employees.
+You could work for a manufacturing company, a retailer, the NHS, a charity or a bank, to name a few.

-As a graduate in HR, you'll typically learn the ropes as a general HR officer, covering areas such as:
+A graduate in HR will usually start their career as a general HR officer, gaining experience in areas such as:

 - Learning and development